options1k/options1k/content/blog/strategies/gin-lim-strategy.md

 This is an option selling strategy I adapted from Gin Lim over at <a href="https://passiveseeds.com/">passiveseeds.com</a>

 ## Basic overview
-Sell bull put spreads when stock is oversold and near support.
+Sell bull put spreads when stock is in uptrend, stochastics oversold, and near support.
-Sell bear call spreads when stock is overbought and near resistance.
+Sell bear call spreads when stock is in downtrend, stochastics overbought, and near resistance.

 ## Detailed Overview
 There's a lot more to it than that.
 Here are the detailed entry, exit, and sizing rules:

 ### Entry rules
-1. Probability of profit (i.e. Probability out of the money) > 75%
+1. Probability of profit (i.e. Probability out of the money) > 75%, or Delta of sell leg < 0.25
 1. High liquidity (Open interest > 300)
 1. Tight Bid Ask Spread (< $1)
 1. Expiry in 40-60 days